CoderSales/AI-Research-Project-Referencing-Program/README.md

 - 01st20docs

-    - **has 20DEVELOPMENT.md
+    - has 20DEVELOPMENT.md

-        - describes current state of development of project**
+        - describes prior state of development of project

 - 02nd20docs